Solar Panelling On The Pavements…How Else Would You Charge Your Mobile Phone…

 |14th June 2016|

 Donald Muller-Judex started a company called Solmove.
 It develops a carpet made from flexible glass which is jam-packed with solar cells.
-It can be used on flat roofs, cycle paths, pedestrian walkways, footbridges, roadways and lanes.
+It can be used on flat roofs, cycle paths, pedestrian walkways, footbridges, roadways, and lanes.
 And next month the eco-friendly business mobile phones expert gets to show off its innovative ideas at a museum in Berlin – specifically, a museum of the future.

 Solmove is already involved in several road solar projects across Europe.
-It has already received around $2.2 million in crowdsourcing funds and examples of pathway solar panelling exist across the world and not just in Europe.
+It has already received around $2.2 million in crowdsourcing funds and examples of pathway solar paneling exist across the world and not just in Europe.

 The Brusaws, an Idaho family, have installed and developed a solar car parking lot outside their home, there is a solar pathway in Amsterdam and one firm in France intends to lay a staggering 620 miles of solar pathways.
 But there are those who are questioning whether solar roads and pathways are needed.
 After all, the cost of installation and maintenance of solar roof panels is dropping at some rate.